English 218: Advanced Composition/Peer Tutoring in Writing----the training course for students recommended to be writing tutors

 - learning theory and learning styles

-- working with learning disabled students
+- working with students with learning challenges

 Usually students have opportunities to attend regional or national conferences on tutoring in writing.